-How can I open or forward a port on my router?
+How to open or forward a port on a router

-With some games and applications it may be necessary to open one or more ports or setup port forwarding on your home router.
-Below are the steps required with most routers and additional help and suggestions with troubleshooting issues that may be encountered.
+With some games and applications, it may be necessary to open one or more ports or setup port forwarding on your home router.
+Below are the steps required with most routers and additional help and suggestions with troubleshooting encountered issues.

-Note: If you want to open ports to give access to a game or other application like bittorrent make sure it's absolutely necessary.
-In some situations it may be a firewall on your computer or router that's blocking access.
-Try temporarily disabling your firewall to make sure this is not the cause of your problems.
+To open ports to give access to a game or an application like BitTorrent, make sure it is absolutely necessary.
+In some situations, it may be a firewall on your computer or router that is blocking access.
+Try temporarily disabling your firewall to make sure this is not causing your problems.

-- To use port forwarding first determine the local IP address of the computer you're forwarding the port to.
+- To use port forwarding, first determine the local IP address of the computer.

 - Open your router configuration.

-- Once in the router configuration locate the port forwarding settings, often in a section such as Applications & Gaming or Port forwarding.
-If you're having trouble finding this spot we suggest trying the Portforward site for exact steps on your router or refer to your routers documentation.
+- Once in the router configuration, locate the port forwarding settings, often in a section such as Applications & Gaming or Port forwarding.
+If you are having trouble finding these settings, we suggest trying the Port forward site for exact steps on your router or refer to your router's documentation.

-- Once at the port forwarding screen you'll see a screen similar to one of the example below pictures.
+- Once at the port forwarding screen, a screen similar to one of the example picture below appears.

 Single port forwarding

-If your application or game requires a range of ports, such as 6112-6119 instead of individually assigning each port your router should have a Port Range forwarding section like the one shown below.
-In this section you'd follow the same steps as those mentioned above, however, instead of putting an individual port you'd enter the starting and ending port address.
-So if for example you were given instructions to open port 6112-6119, you'd enter 6112 as your starting port and 6119 as your ending port.
+If your application or game requires a range of ports, such as 6112-6119, your router should have a Port Range forwarding section (shown below).
+In this section, you would follow the same steps as those mentioned above, however, instead of entering an individual port, you would enter the starting and ending port number.
+For example, if you were given instructions to open port 6112-6119, you would enter 6112 as your starting port and 6119 as your ending port.

-Finally, if after enabling port forwarding you're still encountering issues with another computer or application seeing your computer it may be necessary to enable DMZ.
-Often this setting is in the same area and can be changed from disabled to enabled.
+Finally, if after enabling port forwarding you are still encountering issues with another computer or application seeing your computer, it may be necessary to enable DMZ (demilitarized zone).
+Often this setting is in the same area of the router configuration as discussed above and can be changed from disabled to enabled.